abhidp/tradingview-to-metatrader5/Setup.md

 Step-5: Open MT5 Desktop and login to your account

+Step-6: IMPORTANT: Turn ON ▶ Algo Trading in MT5 Terminal

-Step-6: Place a trade on TradingView, watch it copy over to MT5 within milliseconds
+Step-7: Place a trade on TradingView, watch it copy over to MT5 within milliseconds